Bakudankun/PICO-8.vim/README.md

 ![colorize demo](https://user-images.githubusercontent.com/4504807/116973405-72ed8380-acf7-11eb-94b4-9cf3f7b09c5e.png)

 * Keymaps to easily input symbols with Shift+[A-Z]
-* `:Pico8Run` command to run current file in PICO-8
+* `:Pico8Run` command to run the current file in PICO-8

+For details and configurations, see the [help doc](doc/pico8.txt).